pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 ### AnalysisInfo

-This tiny class keeps information related to the analysis:
+This class keeps information related to the analysis:

 - `targetUrl`: URL of the application that will be scanned;
+-
 - `analysisTimeoutInMinutes`: analysis timeout;
 - `analysisType`: analysis type.
-There are three types available: `WITH_SPIDER`, `WITH_AJAX_SPIDER` e `ACTIVE_SCAN_ONLY`.
+There are several types available.
+- `shouldStartNewSession`: when true, ZAP will start a new session before the analysis begin.

 These types are defined in the [`AnalysisType`](src/main/java/br/com/softplan/security/zap/api/model/AnalysisType.java) enum. `WITH_SPIDER` is the default type, which executes [ZAP's Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsSpider) before the [Active Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAscan).
 For applications that rely on AJAX, it might be interesting to execute the available [AJAX Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsSpiderAjaxConcepts) after the default Spider is executed.
-The type `WITH_AJAX_SPIDER` defines this strategy.
-Lastly, `ACTIVE_SCAN_ONLY` executes only the Active Scan.
+The type `WITH_AJAX_SPIDER` defines this strategy. `ACTIVE_SCAN_ONLY` executes only the Active Scan.
 This is useful when the application navigation was done through a proxy with ZAP (via Selenium tests, for instance) and there is no need to run the Spider.
+Lastly, there are two options intended to run only the passive scan: `SPIDER_ONLY` and `SPIDER_AND_AJAX_SPIDER_ONLY`.

 The `AnalysisInfo` instance is passed to `ZapClient`'s `analyze()` method.
 Therefore, it's possible to execute different analysis from the same `ZapClient` instance.